Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2021/updates-on-life.md

 ## Anything else?

 Following the Qiskit summer school, I took a break from everything for a week or so.
 I was yearning for a holiday, and I hadn't had one in a long time, so I switched off WhatsApp for a week and connected with the world around me.
-This was a refreshing experience, and it was the only time I can honestly claim in the summer vacations that felt like a 'vacation'.
-Some might argue that's a bad thing; In my opinion, it was just right.
+This was a refreshing experience, and it was the only time in the summer vacations that I can honestly claim felt like a 'vacation'.
+Some might argue that's a bad thing, and I should relax more often; In my opinion, it was just right.
 All I did was sketch a bit, write some poetry, play some volleyball and sleep a lot, and life was good.

 Anime!
 Yes, I watched a lot of anime.
 We had a clannad watchalong with friends, and I finished Steins;Gate on my own.
 What a show!
 I'm currently watching Code Geass, but that's proceeding at a snails' pace because <strike>I'm also watching the good doctor right now</strike> there's a lot of academic workload now.
 I also tried my hand at the clannad visual novel, but that's very slow again, so I play that occasionally.